PixoVR/docs-doxygen/README.md

 In the `documentation` folder, clone this repository, so now you have `documentation/docs-doxygen`.

+You probably want to set the submodule remote branch to `main`, or rather, don't change the branch.

 In the `documentation/docs-doxygen` folder, run the `setup_submodule.sh` script to initialize folders and copy templates.

  - Modify the `env.sh` file as needed.